How to Prepare for College Over Winter Break

 School’s out for winter break!
 That means you have plenty of time to catch up on your favorite shows, sleep till noon and prepare for college. *Record scratch* Prepare for college?!

 We know, we know.
 Thinking about school is the last thing you want to do on your break from school.
 But think of it this way: The more time you spend preparing over winter break, the more you’ll get to enjoy your summer with family and friends before heading to campus.
-After you’ve taken your SAT and/or ACT and applied to Georgia State, there are plenty of things to do over the break to get ready for your first semester.
+After you’ve taken your SAT and/or ACT (these are optional for 2021 applicants) and applied to Georgia State, there are plenty of things to do over the break to get ready for your first semester.

 - Learn about campus life.

 This is one of the best ways to get excited about heading to college.
 From Saturday night football games to homecoming in the fall, Georgia State students are full to the brim with school spirit.
 There are more than 400 organizations on all of our campuses ranging between academic, social, volunteer-based and more.
 Take a deeper look at what student life means and then consider what organizations you might want to join!

 Living on campus is a great way to connect to the city and meet new people.
 Freshman dorms on Georgia State’s Atlanta Campus are Piedmont Central, Piedmont North and Patton Hall.
 Upperclassmen may live in the Lofts, University Commons or Greek Housing for those in Greek organizations.
 While freshmen aren’t required to live on campus, we recommend it for all the perks that come with living in Atlanta!
 Not to mention the near-unlimited dining options on campus.
 For a lot of students coming to college, this might be your first experience living away from home and having a space that’s truly your own, so take advantage of it!
 You’ll get an email from us when housing applications open in January.
 There are also lots of off-campus living options around the Atlanta Campus and all Perimeter College campuses.